needle-engine/progressive-meshes-sample/README.md

 # Needle Engine: Progressive Meshes Sample

 This is a sample project for progressive meshes / automatic LODs - a new feature in Needle Engine 3.36

+The repository contains two example setups.
+One uses Unity and the other one just uses vite and doesn't require any editor.

-## Using with Vite only
+## 1) Vite

 The vite project is setup to run locally or build and deploy to glitch using node.